-After the FDA's unfounded criticisms were posted Dr. Melnick, a 28-year NIH scientist who led the design of the NTP study, reviewed each criticism and provided the data explaining how each criticism was unfounded in "Commentary on the utility of the National Toxicology Program study on cell Phone radiofrequency radiation data for assessing human health risks despite unfounded criticisms aimed at minimizing the findings of adverse health effects"88 published in Environmental Research which concludes, "the expert peer-review panel clearly recognized the validity and biological significance of the adverse health effects produced in the NTP's studies of cell phone RFR.
+After the FDA's unfounded criticisms were posted Dr. Melnick, a 28-year NIH scientist who led the design of the NTP study, reviewed each criticism and provided the data explaining how each criticism was unfounded in "Commentary on the utility of the National Toxicology Program study on cell Phone radiofrequency radiation data for assessing human health risks despite unfounded criticisms aimed at minimizing the findings of adverse health effects" published in Environmental Research which concludes, "the expert peer-review panel clearly recognized the validity and biological significance of the adverse health effects produced in the NTP's studies of cell phone RFR.
 The overall results from the NTP studies indicate that cell phone RFR is potentially carcinogenic to multiple organs of exposed people."

-Dr. Melnick published a second article on the unfounded criticisms leveled against the NTP entitled "Regarding ICNIRP'S Evaluation of the National Toxicology Program's Carcinogenicity Studies on Radiofrequency Electromagnetic Fields."89 Melnicks papers address both ICNIRP and the FDA's criticisms of the study including the issues of design, exposure levels, survival, relevance to humans, statistical power, pathology evaluations and more with data and statistics documenting each criticism is unfounded.
+Dr. Melnick published a second article on the unfounded criticisms leveled against the NTP entitled "Regarding ICNIRP'S Evaluation of the National Toxicology Program's Carcinogenicity Studies on Radiofrequency Electromagnetic Fields."
+Melnicks papers address both ICNIRP and the FDA's criticisms of the study including the issues of design, exposure levels, survival, relevance to humans, statistical power, pathology evaluations and more with data and statistics documenting each criticism is unfounded.

-Further, Melnick explains how the NTP study results "clearly demonstrate the induction of proliferative lesions (tumors and hyperplasias in the brain and heart) by RFR in conventional animal models," referencing how the Ramazzini Institute study90 also reported a significant increase in heart schwannomas in male Sprague-Dawley rats and how the incidence of heart Schwann cell hyperplasia was also increased.
+Further, Melnick explains how the NTP study results "clearly demonstrate the induction of proliferative lesions (tumors and hyperplasias in the brain and heart) by RFR in conventional animal models," referencing how the Ramazzini Institute study also reported a significant increase in heart schwannomas in male Sprague-Dawley rats and how the incidence of heart Schwann cell hyperplasia was also increased.
 Melnick explains how the combined incidence of schwannomas and preneoplastic Schwann cell hyperplasias is highly significant.
 The RI findings "are consistent with the results from the NTP study and demonstrate that the proliferative effect of modulated RFR in heart Schwann cells is a reproducible finding."

-Hardell and Carlberg published a 2019 article "Comments on the US National Toxicology Program technical reports on toxicology and carcinogenesis study in rats exposed to whole-body radiofreguency radiation at 900 MHz and in mice exposed to whole-body radiofrequency radiation at 1.900 MHz" 91 analyzing the NTP and RI data and they conclude https://doi.org/10.1097/HP.000000000001268
+Hardell and Carlberg published a 2019 article "Comments on the US National Toxicology Program technical reports on toxicology and carcinogenesis study in rats exposed to whole-body radiofrequency radiation at 900 MHz and in mice exposed to whole-body https://doi.org/10.1097/HP.00000000001268.